EBI-Metagenomics/EMG-docs/docs/faqs.rst

 How can I bulk download metadata?
 -----------------------------------
-It is possible to access all the metadata associated with projects, samples and runs programmatically using our `RESTful API <http://emg-docs.readthedocs.io/en/latest/api.html>`_.
+It is possible to access all the metadata associated with projects, samples and runs programmatically using our :ref:`RESTful API <restapi>`.

 How can I re-analyse my data with a different version of the pipeline?
 ----------------------------------------------------------------------